Vincent Koch: Club career

 In 2016 he joined English side Saracens.
 During his time at Saracens he has won two Premiership titles in 2018 and 2019.
 He also helped Saracens win the European Champions Cup in 2017 and 2019.

-On 9 December 2021, Koch would leave Saracens after five seasons at the club to join Premiership rivals Wasps on a long term deal ahead of the 2022-23 season.
+On 9 December 2021, Koch announced he would leave Saracens after five seasons at the club to join Premiership rivals Wasps on a long term deal ahead of the 2022-23 season.

 Wasps entered administration on 17 October 2022 and Koch was made redundant along with all other players and coaching staff.

 On 27 October 2022 it was confirmed that Koch had signed for French Top 14 side Stade Français.

+Koch joined the Sharks ahead of the 2023–24 United Rugby Championship, but did not make his debut until 23 March 2024, due to a knee injury sustained during the 2023 Rugby World Cup.

+Koch was named as Man of the Match for the 2023–24 EPCR Challenge Cup final, as the Sharks defeated Gloucester to claim the title.

 International career

 In 2013, he was included in a South Africa President's XV team that played in the 2013 IRB Tbilisi Cup and won the tournament after winning all three matches.

+In July 2015, Koch came off the Bench for the Springboks in an uncapped game against a World XV at Newlands Stadium in a 46-10 Win.

 In 2016, Koch was included in a South Africa 'A' squad that played a two-match series against a touring England Saxons team.
 He was named in the starting line-up for their first match in Bloemfontein, but ended on the losing side as the visitors ran out 32–24 winners.

 Koch was named in South Africa's squad for the 2019 Rugby World Cup.
 South Africa won the tournament, defeating England in the final.